 Our class is one where freedom meets responsibility and where learning in community means social responsibility.
 We teach, support, and foster concepts such as social justice, kindness, human rights, mindfulness, and resilience.

 Student work is assessed through both qualitative and quantitative measures.
 Expectations and goals are individualized based on the needs of each child.
-Montessori schools do not grade student work in the traditional way because grades don’t foster opportunities to learn through multiple attempts, nor do they embrace learning through mistakes, and grades are often limiting – an A+ doesn’t encourage additional refinement or inclusion of new ideas discovered through additional research.
-Our goal is to open a dialogue between teachers and students to cultivate student growth, student reflective assessment, mastery of skill sets, and the learning of perseverance.
+Montessori schools do not grade student work in the traditional way as grades tend not to foster opportunities to learn through multiple attempts, nor do they embrace learning through mistakes.
+Grades are often limiting – an A+ doesn’t encourage additional refinement or inclusion of new ideas discovered through additional research.
+Our goal is to open a dialogue between teachers and students in order to cultivate student growth, student reflective assessment, mastery of skill sets, and the learning of perseverance.